God-Is-A-Bird/RoadConnect/README.md

 * **Calculate Travel Cost:** The model accounts for the "volume-to-breakthrough" cost for flow traveling over non-road surfaces (flowpaths).

 ### Current Input Requirements
 The model currently requires all data to be pre-processed and provided in the correct format, as specified in the configuration file.
-For example, road shapefiles **must** already be segmented and include attributes for `ELEVATION` and `TYPE`.
+For example, road shapefiles **must** already be segmented and include attributes for `ELEVATION`, `AREA`, and `TYPE`. `ELEVATION` and `AREA` will be automated in the near future.

 -----